 Architecture students were asked to design a new mixed-use building across the street from the market that would serve the surrounding neighborhood in a civic capacity and contribute to its evolving identity.
 The new building would also house an existing restaurant (Anastasi Seafood) that is currently located on the site and include at least 100,000 square feet of new residential apartments.
 Interior design students were challenged to develop a design for a new marketplace on the property with a flexible dining area that could convert to event space.
 They also needed to create a community kitchen incubator (a “We Work for cooking”) with views and access to a community vegetable garden.

-Jennifer Son and Joonsung Lee (right) of the University of Pennsylvania took first place in the architectural competition.
+Jennifer Son and Joonsung Lee of the University of Pennsylvania took first place in the architectural competition.
 Jurists Nanako Umemoto, principal with RUR Architecture, Brad Fiske, former senior principal and national director of design at Jacob/KlingStubbins, and Anna Merriman, editor of Curbed Philadelphia, noted that the Son and Lee team presented a creative, believable solution to a complex program.
-Download a pdf of the design (30 MB).

 “The site planning is thoughtful, with well-mixed commercial and residential components,” wrote the jurists.
 “The residential portion is set back and buffered from the bustling market corridor, while the market buildings hold the edge of 9th Street.
 The concept is inclusive, progressive and forward-thinking.”

-Leah Stoner and Taylor Regester of Drexel University (right) won first place in the interior design competition.
+Leah Stoner and Taylor Regester of Drexel University won first place in the interior design competition.
 The team described their entry for a new marketplace and kitchen incubator as a “convergence of old and new, farm and industry, familiarity and innovation.”
 Jurists Richard Mark, principal at Richard Mark Design, Mark Strauss, strategic adviser for the International WELL Building Institute, and Paul Makovsky, editor-in-chief of Contract Magazine, commended Stoner and Regester for “presentation delivery that was spot on and outstanding translation of program into design.”
-Download a pdf of the design (10MB).

 The quality of this year’s entries made selecting the winners and finalists extremely difficult, according to both juries.
 “The complex design problem posed to the students would have been a challenge even to seasoned design professionals,” said jurist Richard Mark.
 “To see the student submissions rise to and exceed expectations in terms of solution, creativity and polish in presentation technique was truly gratifying to the jury.”